DerfJagged/mtv-pi/README.md

 ## Usage

+1. Install VLC 3.0 or higher (`sudo apt-get install vlc`).
-1. Open the VLC GUI, choose Tools > Preferences > Video, and in the "Output" dropdown menu, select "DRM vout plugin".
+2. Open the VLC GUI, choose Tools > Preferences > Video, and in the "Output" dropdown menu, select "DRM vout plugin".
 This will enable hardware acceleration for video, allowing it to use much less CPU.
-2. Run the script with the command `python mtv.py`.
+3. Run the script with the command `python mtv.py`.
 It will not let you run it as root.
-3. (Optional) Depending on the resolution of the vidoes, Pi model, and other factors; you may need to do some tuning to free up enough resources.
+4. (Optional) Depending on the resolution of the vidoes, Pi model, and other factors; you may need to do some tuning to free up enough resources.
     * Close all other open programs.
     * Use the command `htop` and click the CPU tab to monitor how much CPU the process takes.
       You want to avoid maxing out the CPU (100%) as it can cause crashes.